Norm MacQueen: Fiscal Control and Management of County Finances

 MacQueen stated that the race for the controller’s office is a critical election.
 He believes that the controller’s and the treasurer’s office go hand-in-hand as two key functions of county government.

 The controller’s office has received recognition for its professionalism.
 MacQueen’s background has delivered for the job he is at now and will seek reelection for.

 When choosing a county controller, it’s important to focus on the candidate with the integrity, education and proven experience to best serve the residents of Chester County.
 Norm MacQueen is that candidate who will continue to serve the best interests of the residents of our great county.

-- Written by Brenden Curry
+Written by Press Relations Intern, Brenden Curry